 Millersburg, located in Holmes County, Ohio, is a charming small town with a rich history and a thriving Amish community.
 With its picturesque surroundings, the town offers a peaceful escape from city life.

-Notable attractions in Millersburg include the Victorian House Museum, an elegant 28-room Queen Anne-style mansion showcasing the town’s history and Victorian era.
-Set amidst beautiful gardens, this historical landmark is a must-visit for architecture enthusiasts.
+Notable attractions in Millersburg include the Victorian House Museum, an elegant 28-room Queen Anne-style mansion showcasing the town’s history and Victorian era, which is set amidst beautiful gardens, this historical landmark is a must-visit for architecture enthusiasts.

 Another popular spot in Millersburg is the Holmes County Trail, a scenic 15-mile trail.
 The trail provides an opportunity for walking, biking, or horseback riding.
 With its well-maintained path and stunning views, it’s an ideal place to enjoy the outdoors and explore the natural beauty of the region.